Coral reef protection: Other

 UV radiation is a threat to public health in terms of sunburn risk, and skin cancer.
 In turn People use sunscreen that has UV filters in it to absorb excess UV radiation.
-Protecting the skin, and each uv filter has its own absorption rate based on the SPF amount for skin sensitivity.
+Protecting the skin, and each UV filter has its own absorption rate based on the SPF amount for skin sensitivity.
 UV filters in sunscreen can be either organic or inorganic.
 Inorganic UV filters reflect and absorb UV light.
 Zinc oxide is widely used inorganic UV filters and are mainly incorporated into sunscreen because the larger, size particles usually leave unpleasant white marks on the skin.
 Some of the mineral UV filters do get additional coatings such as alumina or incorporated manganese to minimize the formation of free radicals.
 Exposure to all tested sunscreen and led to the conclusion that UV filters induce a lytic viral cycle that leads to coral bleaching.
 However, the study is limited by the lack of analytical data as well as flaws in the experimental setup.

+Monitoring

+The continuous assessment of the health state of coral reef is an important task.
+To perform large-scale studies on the condition and bleaching of shallow-water coral reefs usually satellite or airborne imagery is used.
+To more accurately document the status of the reef, recently, photogrammetric techniques have been introduced to generate orthophotos of the interested areas either by using consumer drones or by capturing photos with scuba divers.
+To analyze and annotate the large orthographic images generated with these techniques semi-automatic segmentation techniques are applied using open source tools like TagLab.